ahmedaltaai/ahmedaltaai/README.md

 ## About me

-- 🌱 I’m currently working TypeScript & Vue.js
+- 🌱 I’m currently working with TypeScript & Vue.js
-- 🥅 2021 Goals: acquire an advanced knowledge about Blockchain Technology
+- 🥅 2021 Goals: acquire an advanced knowledge about Blockchain Technology & Microservices
 - 🛹 Technologies which I want to play with: Flutter, Python & NFT

 ### Connect with me: